Khalidelaasry/alx-low_level_programming/README.md

 ALX is a software engineering program that offers an intensive curriculum covering various aspects of software development, system engineering, and DevOps practices.
 It provides hands-on projects and assignments to help learners gain practical experience in these domains.

-For more information about ALX, please visit [ALX - Software Engineering Program](https://www.alxafrica.com/software-engineering).
+For more information about ALX,please visit [ALX - Software Engineering Program](https://www.alxafrica.com/software-engineering).

 ## Author